 While there’s nothing as large as Oahu’s Bishop Museum or the Honolulu Art Museum, Maui does have some beautiful and informative museums and galleries.
 Here are five that we recommend, listed alphabetically.

 Maui has six public libraries located in Lahaina, Kihei, Wailuku, Kahului, Makawao and Hana.
 If you’re not a resident, you can acquire a 3-month visitors card for $10.
 If you’re someone who visits annually, you can get a five-year card for just $25.
 With a card, you have computer access (even if it’s sunny every day of your holiday, you may consider this if you like to print out boarding passes or maps,) you can use wi-fi, and of course, check out books and magazines.
 Rather than paying $15 for a guidebook, you can visit the library and check a few out, then return them at the end of your vacation.
 Another reading option is a bookstore.
 Unfortunately, there aren’t too many around.
-Lahaina has a nice Barnes and Noble, but the only other “major” bookstores are the Friends of Library stores, located in the Queen Ka’ahumanu Mall, Puunene and Lahaina.
+The only other “major” bookstores are the Friends of Library stores, located in the Queen Ka’ahumanu Mall, Puunene, and Lahaina.
 At Friends of Library, the books are either new or gently used, with proceeds going back to the Maui libraries to purchase new books and supplies.
-(Hawaii Public Library, Barnes and Noble, Maui Friends of Library)
+(Hawaii Public Library, Maui Friends of Library)

-There are only three movie theaters on Maui, Queen Ka’ahumanu Center and Maui Mall in Kahului and the Wharf Cinemas in Lahaina, and the crowds tend to be somewhat, let’s say, talkative.
+There are only three movie theaters on Maui, Queen Ka’ahumanu Center, and Maui Mall in Kahului, and the crowds tend to be somewhat, let’s say, talkative.
 So, the movie-going experience here isn’t all that great.
 That said, on a rainy day, you can always count on a good movie.
 The theaters here are all built around shopping destinations so, after your movie you can get your souvenir shopping done, pick up a raincoat or sit down for a nice meal.

-What do you like to do on a rainy day on Maui?
-Let us know in the commments.
+What do you like to do on a rainy day in Maui?
+Let us know in the comments.